espoirMur/my-blog-gastby/source/_posts/2024-04-08-deploying-language-model-with-onnx-runtime-on-triton-inference-server.md

 _I am going to withdraw cash at Lloyds Bank._

-In those two different sentences the word `bank` has two different meanings.
+In those two sentences the word `bank` has two different meanings.
 In the first, bank means _the land alongside or sloping down to a river or lake._ In the second sentence, it means _a place where you save money._

 Embedding models can capture those differences and represent words with two different vectors according to the context.

 This is not a post to explain how embedding models are built, if you want to learn more about them refer to [this post.](https://mccormickml.com/2019/05/14/BERT-word-embeddings-tutorial/)

-But one thing to know is that embedding models are built with language models or Large language models.
+But one thing to know is that embedding models are built with language models or Large language models for the majority of cases.

 {% include image.html name="word-embeddings-representation.webp" caption="Words Representation in 2D vector Space." %}